Products from the Oil Sands: Dilbit, Synbit & Synthetic Crude Explained

 About 50% of US imports have an API density between 20° and 30°, including diluted bitumen from the Alberta oil sands.
 In fact, over 80% of crude oil imports into the US are now light and heavy grades.
 The average API of crude produced domestically in the US is now about 40°.

 In contrast, imports of light oil have declined considerably since the shale oil boom began in 2008.
 The government's recent lifting of the oil export ban has also enabled the US to export more light crude, producing a more desirable feedstock for US refineries.
 Imports of light oil have been cut in half over the past 15 years, falling to just 30% of total imports.

 Although lighter crudes are generally considered to be "better quality", Alberta's largest export market has an excess domestic supply of light crude and a very healthy appetite for heavy and medium grades.

-And that's why being heavy is actually a good thing.
+And that's why being heavy is not necessarily a bad thing.